I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 FLOWERS:

-It is important to let things disintegrate on their own.
-All perennials need to die back - so all the green (nutrient) slides back into the roots to give it strength over the winter.
-Cutting them back too soon can weaken the plant.
+It is important to let perennials die back; all the green (nutrients) slides back into the roots to give it strength over the winter. they have worked hard all summer, collecting sun and nutrients only to have you undo that - weakening the plant unnecessarily .

 Mulch tender perennials and roses.